revaturelabs/interviewquestions/Angular/questions.md

 142. What is the template in Angular?
 143. What is the difference between AOT and JIT compiler?
 144. Why prioritize TypeScript over JavaScript in Angular?
-145. What are the advantages and disadvantages of Angular>
+145. What are the advantages and disadvantages of Angular?
-146. What is Ng in Angular?
+146. What is `ng` in Angular?
 147. What is AOT compilation in Angular?
 148. What is a root component, and what role does the component play in Angular?
 149. How do you implement unit testing in Angular?
-150. What is a root component, and what role does the component play in Angular?
+150. What is a root module, and what role does the module play in Angular?
 151. What is the used of router guards?
 152. List some of the interfaces used in routing guards?
 153. How do you create routing guard?